Assisted living: United States

 Within the United States assisted living spectrum, there is no nationally recognized definition of assisted living.
 Assisted living facilities are regulated and licensed at the US state level.
 These regulations include staffing, training, and quality and safety standards.
 This is differentiated from nursing homes, which are regulated on a federal level and are generally held to more stringent standards.
 More than two-thirds of the states use the licensure term "assisted living."
 Other licensure terms used for this philosophy of care include residential care homes, assisted care living facilities, and personal care homes.
 Each state licensing agency has its definition of the term it uses to describe assisted living.
 Because the term assisted living has not been defined in some states, it is often a marketing term used by various senior living communities, licensed or unlicensed.
+In Florida, for example, Adult Family Care Homes are limited to a maximum of five residents, while Assisted Living Facilities must have at least six and can have hundreds.
 Assisted living facilities in the United States had a national median monthly rate of $3,500.00 in 2014, a 1.45% increase over 2013 and a 4.29% increase over five years from 2009 to 2014.